 If you want to stop halfway, your best option is to head for Moab just across the state line in Utah.
 Moab is a great town in a beautiful location itself, but it's also the perfect spot from which to explore Canyonlands and Arches National Parks - two unbelievably scenic parks with red rock formations and amazing hiking routes.

-Although there's a few good options, I think the best hotel in Moab is the Red Cliffs Lodge.
+Although there are a few good options, we think the best hotel in Moab is the Red Cliffs Lodge.
 It's about 25 minutes outside Moab, sitting right on the Colorado River and surrounded by stunning red cliffs (as the name suggests).

 Stay over in Vail, Colorado

 Vail is only about 2 hours out from Denver and it is a great stop if you want to make some headway after work, which will allow you to complete the drive the next day.

 Vail is one of the best-known ski resorts in the United States and attracts people from all over the country and further afield during the winter, but it's just as great a place to stop in the summer months as well.

 Enjoy the spectacular views over the Rocky Mountains, outdoor activities whatever time of year you come and best of all - Vail is right on the I-70 so you don't need to make a detour and add time to your overall journey.